Mark-Cooper-Janssen-Vooles/frontend-webdev-guide/readme.md

 ## Security
 The frontend primarily deals with user interfaces and interactions, but it plays a significant role in protecting your application and user data.

-Important topics covered here are the OWASP top 10, penetration testing, and React security.
+Important topics covered here are the OWASP top 10, penetration testing, and React specific security.
 - https://github.com/Mark-Cooper-Janssen-Vooles/frontendSecurity

 ---